auditor

 Subcommand check

-Checks the integrity of audit files (<Audit_FullList>/<Audit_Stamp>) and <input_path>
+Checks the integrity of <input_path> against data in audit files (<Audit_FullList>/<Audit_Stamp>)

 Arguments: